My mother passed away in 2016, but I continue to share information about some of the health issues she experienced. I know she would appreciate that.

 Making a diagnosis

-Knowing which swallowing phase isn’t working properly is important because it will help determine the course of treatment, says Brianne Metcalf, a speech-language pathologist at Coastal Rehab.
+Knowing which swallowing phase isn’t working properly is important because it will help determine the course of treatment, says Brianne Metcalf, a speech-language pathologist at Coastal Rehab in Cape Elizabeth, Maine.

 Sometimes it’s easy to figure out why someone has difficulty swallowing.
 Other times, diagnostic tests are necessary.
 Mostly because of her previous history, my mother’s doctor ordered a barium swallow to make sure her esophagus didn’t have another stricture.
 She had to drink a white chalky liquid while the radiologist watched on x-ray to see what was going on.